nuros-linux/design/sunset/README.md

-# NurOS Iconpack Sunset - Design System
+# DeltaDesign Concept - Design System

 ## Design
 The main concept of NurOS Iconpack Sunset is inspired by the transition from day to night: